History Intent

 History Impact

 History at East Boldon juniors has a deep impact within our students' knowledge and understanding of key historical concepts.
 Pupils can talk confidently about key events, people, and changes over time, showing a sense of chronology and cause/effect.
 Pupils use historical enquiry skills such as interpreting sources, using evidence, and forming reasoned judgments and cultural awareness – pupils understand how the past has shaped the world they live in and can make links between local, national, and global history.
 History lessons at EBJ, spark curiosity about the past and encourage further independent learning.
-Pupils demonstrate clear progress in historical vocabulary, depth of knowledge, and ability to think critically across year groups and are able to use their prior learning to enhance the topics at hand.
 At East Boldon Juniors, we want pupils to develop a strong sense of identity and belonging by learning about our local area, Britain’s past, and world history.
-We encourage students to think critically and ask questions about sources, motives, and reliability as well as create a culture that understands cause and consequence to make sense of change over time.
-We pride ourselves on appreciating diversity by exploring different perspectives and voices from history.
-EBJ students build transferable skills such as research, argument construction, and evidence-based reasoning.
-And most importantly, we enjoy learning about the past and see its relevance to their present and future lives.
 When gathering pupil voice (through surveys, interviews, or class discussions) students' enjoyment of engaging topics like Ancient Egypt, the Vikings, or World War II were easily seen.
 The students were most engaged with active learning where they enjoy hands-on activities, drama, artefact work, and trips.
 EBJ students have a desire for variety and like learning about different cultures and parts of the world, not just British history.
-We have also seen an increased confidence in recall.
-Year 5 and 6 pupils often feel proud when they can make links between topics studied across different years.

 Click one of the links below for our home page or continue to explore our curriculum pages.